X

 • After 3-4 years, harvests may diminish.
 At this time, it’s best to remove old strawberry plants and begin again with new crowns from the nursery in a different location (avoid locations where strawberries, raspberries, tomatoes, or potatoes grew previously).

-9. Prevent and manage common strawberry pests
+9. Prevent and manage common strawberry pests in your garden

 Pick rotting berries off the plant and discard.
 Leave caps of berries attached until just before eating.
 Use harvested strawberries as soon as possible.

-How to Grow Strawberries in Arizona:
+Summary: How to Grow Strawberries in Arizona

 • Mulch strawberries well.